 Metastatic pulmonary calcification is typically most marked in the upper lobes.
-This is thought to be due to higher ventilation to perfusion ratio in apices hence less CO2 pressure and more alkaline environment.
+This is thought to be due to a higher ventilation-to-perfusion ratio in the apices, hence less CO2 pressure and a more alkaline environment.

-It is usually characterised by centrilobular fluffy ground-glass nodular opacities that may or may not appear calcified.
-Very rarely ring like calcification may be seen 5.
+It is usually characterized by centrilobular fluffy ground-glass nodular opacities that may or may not appear calcified.
+Very rarely, ring-like calcification may be seen 5.

 Treatment and prognosis